Mingulay: Mingulay Boat Song

 The "Mingulay Boat Song" was composed by Hugh S. Roberton, the founder of the Glasgow Orpheus Choir, in 1938, and first recorded by the Francis McPeake family of Ulster.
 Written in the style of Hebridean work songs to the tune Creag Guanach from Lochaber, it invites the listener to imagine the boatsmen of the island singing in time to the pulling of their oars.

-It has been recorded by numerous artists including Robin Hall and Jimmy MacGregor in 1971, The Idlers and Richard Thompson in 2006.
+It has been recorded by numerous artists including Robin Hall and Jimmy MacGregor in 1971, The Idlers and Richard Thompson in 2006, and by Kris Delmhorst on her 2003 Songs for a Hurricane album.

 The lyrics have also been variously interpreted.
 For example, Hall and MacGregor's 1961 version has a female vocalist (Shirley Bland) rendering the third stanza as:

 Although the fame of the song means that it is one of the few things popularly associated with the island and it is evocative of island life, it was never sung by its residents, having been composed long after the evacuation.

 Other songs composed by or about residents of the island survive.
 These include "Oran do dh'Eilean Mhiulaidh" (Song to the Isle of Mingulay) written by Neil MacPhee the Vatersay raider (see above), after the abandonment of the island, and "Turas Neill a Mhiughlaigh" (Neil's Trip to Mingulay) written by Father Allan MacLean (known locally as the "Curate of Spain" having attended the Scots College in Valladolid), possibly during the period 1837–40 when he lived on Barra.
-Songs and oral tradition relating to Mingulay are discussed in Liza Storey's Miughalaigh (2008).
+Songs and oral tradition relating to Mingulay are discussed in Liza Storey's Muinntir Mhiughalaigh (2008).